SusanUyen/Sydneyhousingdata/README.md

 - The dataset provides comprehensive information on property sales in Sydney, including price, property features, and geographical details.
 - The distributions of continuous variables like price, property size, and distance from CBD are skewed, indicating the presence of outliers or high variability.
 - The dataset includes both categorical and continuous data, making it suitable for various types of analysis, including time series and geographical mapping.

+## Questions

+- What are the trends in property prices in different suburbs of Sydney?
+- How do property prices vary by the number of bedrooms and bathrooms?
+- What is the average price of a property based on its distance from the CBD?
+- How does the elevation of a suburb impact property prices?

+Geographical Analysis

+- Which suburbs have the highest and lowest property prices?
+- How does the distance from the CBD influence property prices?
+  What are the most common property types in different suburbs?
+  How do property prices correlate with the geographical coordinates (latitude and longitude) of suburbs?
+  Demographic Analysis

+How does the median income of a suburb's population affect property prices?
+Is there a correlation between suburb population size and property prices?
+Which suburbs have seen the most growth in property prices over time?
+Property Features Analysis

+How does the size of the property (in square meters) impact its price?
+What is the distribution of properties with different numbers of bedrooms and bathrooms?
+How do the number of parking spaces available affect property prices?

+Temporal Analysis

+What are the seasonal trends in property sales in Sydney?
+How have property prices changed over the years?
+Are there specific times of the year when properties are sold at higher or lower prices?
+Economic Factors

+How does the cash rate at the time of sale impact property prices?
+What is the relationship between the property inflation index and property prices?

+## Questions to Challenge Viewer Assumptions

+Suburb Popularity

+Are the most expensive suburbs always the most desirable to live in?
+How does the desirability of a suburb change with factors like population density and median income?
+Investment Potential

+Which suburbs offer the best investment potential based on price trends and growth rates?
+Are there undervalued suburbs that are likely to see price increases in the near future?
+Impact of Features

+How significant is the impact of property features (e.g., number of bedrooms, bathrooms, parking spaces) on the overall price?
+Are larger properties always more expensive, or is there a diminishing return on size?
+Economic Conditions

+How do changes in the cash rate influence the real estate market?
+What external economic factors might be driving changes in property prices?
+Geographical Preferences

+How do geographical preferences (e.g., proximity to CBD, elevation, coordinates) influence the market?
+Are there emerging suburbs that are becoming more popular due to geographical or economic factors?